Child Custody Laws In Arizona

 We strive to provide answers to all of your questions regarding child custody and family law.
 We encourage you to view our Arizona Child Custody | Frequently Asked Questions page, as well as our Family Law Blog, to obtain more information about all aspects of family law.

-Child Custody in Arizona – What You Need To Know
+What You Need To Know About Arizona Child Custody Laws

 Arizona child custody disagreements present frustrating issues for parents with different opinions regarding how much time each parent should spend with their child(ren) and how important decisions, such as educational or medical decisions, are decided between the parents.

-A myriad of child custody issues can arise between parents which, if not addressed, create future custody disagreements.
-These future custody disagreements may lead to additional conflict between the parents long after the initial child custody determination is made.
+A myriad of child custody issues can arise between parents who, if not addressed, create future custody disagreements.
+These future custody disputes may lead to additional conflict between the parents long after the initial child custody determination is made.

 Once the Court issues its child custody and parenting time orders, either parent may petition the court to modify those orders on a temporary or permanent basis.
 The Court may also issue an Emergency Order temporarily changing or eliminating a parent’s parenting time with their child if allegations are made in an Emergency Petition that, if true, place the child in imminent risk of harm.